 Staff helped patients to be involved in decisions about care and treatment.
-They were aware of the Accessible Information Standard, a requirement to make sure that patients and their carers can access and understand the information that they are given.
+They were aware of the Accessible Information Standard (a requirement to make sure that patients and their carers can access and understand the information that they are given.)

 - Staff communicated with people in a way that they could understand, for example, communication aids and easy read materials were available. - Staff helped patients and their carers find further information and access community and advocacy services.
-They helped them ask questions about their care and treatment. - The practice proactively identified carers and supported them. - The practices GP patient survey results were in line with the local and national averages for questions relating to involvement in decisions about care and treatment.
-For example, the percentage of respondents to the GP patient survey who stated that the last time they saw or spoke to a GP, the GP was good or very good at treating them with care and concern was 84% compared to the CCG average of 81% and the national average of 85%.
+They helped them ask questions about their care and treatment. - The practice proactively identified carers and supported them. - The practices GP patient survey results were in line with local and national averages for questions relating to involvement in decisions about care and treatment.